Keurig vs Drip Coffee Maker (What’s The Best Option?)

 You want to save some money – Go with the drip coffee maker

-You want to brew a better-tasting cup of coffee by using your favorite freshly ground coffee beans – Go with the Drip coffee maker
+You want to more control over coffee brewing – Go with the Drip coffee maker

 Check out other Keurig comparisons